git-describe(1) - man - phpMan

 tags/v1.0.0

-Linus saw above when he ran these commands, as your Git repository may have new commits
+saw above when he ran these commands, as your Git repository may have new commits whose

-whose object names begin with 975b that did not exist back then, and "-g975b" suffix alone
+object names begin with 975b that did not exist back then, and "-g975b" suffix alone may not

 SEARCH STRATEGY

-that commit.
-Annotated tags will always be preferred over lightweight tags, and tags with
+commit.
+Annotated tags will always be preferred over lightweight tags, and tags with newer

-newer dates will always be preferred over tags with older dates.
-If an exact match is
+dates will always be preferred over tags with older dates.
+If an exact match is found, its

 If an exact match was not found, git describe will walk back through the commit history to

-with an abbreviation of the input commit-ish's SHA-1.
-If --first-parent was specified then
+an abbreviation of the input commit-ish’s SHA-1.
+If --first-parent was specified then the

 If multiple tags were found during the walk then the tag which has the fewest commits